Whirlpool Corporation: 2000s to 2020s: Growth and closures

 Italian rival Indesit.
 In December Whirlpool completed a successful mandatory tender offer for the remaining shares and de-listed Indesit from the Milan Stock Exchange, becoming a wholly owned subsidiary of Whirlpool Italia Holdings S.r.l.

+On May 18, 2015, Whirlpool announced that it will acquire American Dryer Corporation, a manufacturer of dryers based in Fall River, Massachusetts.
+The acquisition was completed on July 3rd of the year.

 In January 2017, Whirlpool announced that it would cut about 500 jobs from its Europe, Middle East, and Africa dryer manufacturing units by 2018.
 This decision provides the closure of the plant in Amiens, France, which became an issue in the 2017 French presidential election, with both Marine Le Pen and Emmanuel Macron visiting the workers on strike before the second round.